 Are you trying to come up with a unique gift idea for the dad or husband?
 Here’s an idea we think every man will appreciate.
-In fact we think the whole family will want to have one for themselves! 🙂
+In fact, we think the whole family will want to have one for themselves! 🙂 A beer mug!

-Men love love beer.
+Men love beer.
 We’ll wager you do, too.
-These days, it’s the cool thing to be seen drinking.
+These days, it’s a cool thing to be seen drinking.
 Other than that, we suspect our fondness of beer is a fundamental, maybe elemental part of being human.

 Maybe they drank from vessels much like this!
 This DIY beer mug was made the bushcraft way.
 No power tools, just a hatchet and a knife — a good hatchet and a good knife!
 No screws or wood glue to hold the pieces together, just ropes and propolis (a natural, safe adhesive)!